 However, I think it’s important to question..
 Are we waiting ON God or are we waiting IN God?
 Do we sit, twiddling our thumbs, or do we keep walking with a heart and mind bent toward his will.
 It’s easy to equate rest and waiting with passivity.
 But God’s rest is a matter of identity and knowing that the work is finished.
 He finished it [John 19:30].
 What follows is the overflow of that knowledge and belief.
 We are waiting for his return, yet as we wait, we are alert, vigilant, sober minded, watching with hopeful anticipation, keeping our jar of oil filled.
 [1 Peter 4:7; Matt 24; Matt 25:1-13] None of this sounds passive to me, but more like an active waiting.

-To the point, as much as we are called to wait, the Lord is also waiting on us.. [insert mic drop].
-“But do not overlook this one fact, beloved, that with the Lord one day is as a thousand years, and a thousand years as one day.
+As much as we are called to wait, the Lord is also waiting on US… “But do not overlook this one fact, beloved, that with the Lord one day is as a thousand years, and a thousand years as one day.
 The Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not wishing that any should perish, but that all should reach repentance.”
 [2 Peter 3:8-9]

 Time is irrelevant to God.
 He is not running on our schedules.
 When we think he is taking forever to bring about his plans, we forget that he is not bound by anything except his will.
 And he wills that none should perish, but that all would reach repentance.
 So he waits for us because he is merciful and kind.
 God is not indifferent toward us, but he is patient beyond all we know.